.png/:/cr=t:8.49%25,l:0%25,w:100%25,h:75.19%25/rs=w:1240,h:932.3308270676691,cg:true)

 10pm: Lights out

-Upon completion of the three-week Fall Camp, teams transition into “Game Week” preparation.
-The official season begins in the first week of September and consists of a 12-game regular season schedule, often concluding in the last-week of November.
+Upon completion of the three-week Fall Camp, teams transition into "Game Week" preparation, marking an important phase in the collegiate football calendar.
+The official season begins in the first week of September and features a 12-game regular season schedule, often concluding in the last week of November.

 A typical in-season weekly structure is outlined below: